-For SEOgadget clients, most of the SEO work they receive from me is delivered at the end of a heavily data driven process.
+For Builtvisible clients, most of the SEO work they receive from me is delivered at the end of a heavily data driven process.
 If you’re feeling a shift towards data driven SEO too, then the chances are using pivot tables and charts in Excel is a near daily part of your SEO consulting activity.

 At some point we all have to up our game, especially with Excel and general analysis skills, so at the SEOmoz Pro Training Seminar late last year, I gave a step by step tutorial on how to make a beautiful chart based on an Excel Pivot Table.

 Almost 6 months after the presentation I’ve finally gotten to tick another blog post off my ideas list: “how to make a pivot table in Excel”.

 The chart above is the finished article showing search volume (or analytics entries) and ranking on the secondary axis.
 It’s my favourite SEO chart, and feels especially useful for keyword research presentations.
 Here are the main steps to making the chart above: